Chapter 01

 Lyne reached out and gently touched Max's head, feeling a connection to the young dragon.
 "I will think it over.
 Please tell your father that I will put thought into it," she said, her voice filled with determination.
 As she withdrew her hand, she felt the oppressive energy of the war weighing heavily on her heart.

 Max noticed her distress and nodded in understanding.
 "Very well.
 I will tell him," he assured her before taking flight, soaring off the roof and into the twilight sky.
-He hated how the war's negative energy affected the only mage in the realm, and he hoped that his words would inspire her to take action.
+He couldn’t stand how the war's bad vibes were weighing down the only mage around.
+He really hoped that what he said would push her to do something about it.

 Refer to the one-shot: Forgotten History for more details.